wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/2-fundamentals.md

 - Context menu item
   - Key manifest setting: `<ExtensionPoint xsi:type="ContextMenu">`.

-An add-in command can also open a submenu with additional commands.
+An add-in command can also open a submenu with more commands.

 > [!NOTE]
 > Content add-ins don't currently support add-in commands.